 Anala – The Agni tattva, the conscious energy of fire.

 Dhruv – This is the pole star, called Dhruv.
 He represents stability, certainty, rigidity, settled, fixed, eternal, constant sound, immoveable, knot, etc. This is the topmost point of the Merudanda which extends from the planet earth into the manifested cosmos.
 It represents the Antariksh.
 The planet earth is also a conscious entity and its energy structure extends upto the Dhruv.
-Dhruv is linked to several astrological phenomena, most importantly the precession of the equinoxes and the Ayanamsha of Jyotish.
+Dhruv is linked to several astrological phenomena, most importantly the Ayanamsha, the correction factor of Vedic Jyotish.

 Soma – is the Moon.
 Also is – immortality, anything that flows, connected to the pitr/ancestors, sky, medicinal drug, camphor, and the One who is merged with Uma.
 (Uma is Devi, mate, light, night, fame, quiet, medicinal drug, splendour, magnificence etc.)

 Pratyusha – is the rising degree of the zodiac on the eastern horizon, the ascendant/Lagna.
 It represents regularity, cyclic events etc. But is also represents how things are regularly step-by-step consumed or burnt to give illumination.